AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ####Cleaning Procedure
 1. Put a piece of sponge in the tube between the flocculator and PACl insert.
-2. Run a high velocity jet through the tube to purge the flocculator of excess clay buildup.
+2. Run a high velocity jet through the tube to purge the flocculator.
 3. Drain both reactors through the valves at the bottom of the reactors.
-4. Flush water through both reactors until no clay remains in the system.
+4. Flush water through both reactors with water.
-5. If there is not a noticeable amount of buildup, (a) and (b) can be skipped.

 ####Fluoride Probe Calibration Procedure
 1. Make the stock calibration concentrations of 0.1 $\mathrm{\frac{mg}{L}}$, 0.5 $\mathrm{\frac{mg}{L}}$, 1 $\mathrm{\frac{mg}{L}}$, 5 $\mathrm{\frac{mg}{L}}$, $\mathrm{\frac{mg}{L}}$, 10 $\mathrm{\frac{mg}{L}}$, 15 $\mathrm{\frac{mg}{L}}$,and 20 $\mathrm{\frac{mg}{L}}$ in small bottles.
 Individually pipette fluoride stocks into all four bottles, do not use serial dilutions.